-The next country in our series of spotlights on Cultural Care’s au pair recruitment countries is Czech Republic!
-Again, while we always recommend that families be open to hosting the best au pair for their needs—regardless of her nationality—it can be helpful to learn about how an au pair’s home country can affect her personality and skill sets.
+Curious about au pairs from the Czech Republic?
+While we always recommend that families be open to hosting the best au pair for their needs regardless of her nationality, it can be helpful to learn about how an au pair’s home country can affect their personality and skill sets.
+Below, you’ll find out more about our amazing group of Czech au pairs, including some of their typical characteristics, motivations, and hobbies!

 Czech au pairs are great because…

-They make great au pairs because they are very flexible and open, always ready to help the family with anything.
+They make great au pairs because they tend to be very flexible and open and are always ready to help the family with anything.
 They are mostly older, which means they tend to be more mature and know what to expect of the au pair program.

 Describe Czech au pairs in 5 words: